-After six months in OES you will need to participate in an approved activity, study or paid work that allows you to build your skills and confidence, so that you are ready for your next job.
+If you have been in OES for more than six months you will need to participate in an approved activity, study or paid work that allows you to build your skills and confidence, so that you are ready for your next job.
 We call this the Six Month Activity Requirement.

 You can meet the Six Month Activity Requirement by selecting from a range of activities and training courses that align with your goals and circumstances, including:

 - Full time study in an approved training course

 - Employability Skills Training (EST) available to OES job seekers of all ages

 - Career Transition Assistance (CTA)